Brexit Watch: Why The Move To Suspend U.K. Parliament Matters

 What has been the response?

-Voters who want the U.K. to stay in the EU — Remainers — are furious and there was a sizeable street protest outside Parliament on Wednesday when Johnson announced his move.
+Voters who want the U.K. to stay in the EU — Remainers — are furious, and there was a sizable street protest outside Parliament on Wednesday when Johnson announced his move.
 Momentum, the grassroots group set up to support Jeremy Corbyn, leader of the opposition Labour Party, and trade unions are calling for protests on Saturday in Glasgow, Leeds, Liverpool, London, Manchester, Newcastle, Nottingham, Oxford, Sheffield and York, and another in London on Tuesday when Parliament returns.

 John Bercow, speaker of the House of Commons, called the suspension of Parliament a "constitutional outrage."
 Labour legislators call it a "coup."
 Newspaper editorials have been withering.
 The Financial Times called the decision "an affront to democracy."
 "Boris Johnson has detonated a bomb under the constitutional apparatus of the United Kingdom," the paper said in an editorial on Wednesday.
 "Mr. Johnson may not be a tyrant, but he has set a dangerous precedent."